Book of Kells: Description

 The Book of Kells contains the four Gospels of the Christian scriptures written in black, red, purple, and yellow ink in an insular majuscule script, preceded by prefaces, summaries, and concordances of Gospel passages.
 Today, it consists of 340 vellum leaves, or folios, totalling 680 pages.
 Almost all folios are numbered at recto, bottom left.
 One folio number, 36, was mistakenly double-counted.
 As a result, the pagination of the entire book is reckoned thus: folio 1r — 36v, 36*r — 36*v (the double-counted folio), and 37r — 339v.
-The majority of the folios are part of larger sheets, called bifolios, which are folded in half to form two folios.
-The bifolios are nested inside of each other and sewn together to form gatherings called quires.
-On occasion, a folio is not part of a bifolio but is instead a single sheet inserted within a quire.
+The majority of the folios are part of larger sheets, called bifolia, which are folded in half to form two folios.
+The bifolia are nested inside of each other and sewn together to form gatherings called quires.
+On occasion, a folio is not part of a bifolium but is instead a single sheet inserted within a quire.
 The extant folios are gathered into 38 quires.
-There are between four and twelve folios (two to six bifolios) per quire; the folios are commonly, but not invariably, bound in groups of ten.
+There are between four and twelve folios (two to six bifolia) per quire; the folios are commonly, but not invariably, bound in groups of ten.
 Some folios are single sheets, as is frequently the case with the important decorated pages.
-The folios had lines drawn for the text, sometimes on both sides, after the bifolios were folded.
+The folios had lines drawn for the text, sometimes on both sides, after the bifolia were folded.
 Prick marks and guidelines can still be seen on some pages.
 The vellum is of high quality, although the folios have an uneven thickness, with some being close to leather while others are so thin as to be almost translucent.
 As many as twelve individuals may have collaborated on the book's production, of whom four scribes and three painters have been distinguished.

 The book's current dimensions are 330 by 250 mm.
 Originally, the folios were of no standard size, but they were cropped to the current size during a 19th-century rebinding.
 The text area is approximately 250 by 170 mm.
 Each text page has 16 to 18 lines of text.
 The manuscript is in remarkably good condition considering its age, though many pages have suffered some damage to the delicate artwork due to rubbing.
 The book must have been the product of a major scriptorium over several years, yet was apparently never finished, the projected decoration of some pages appearing only in outline.
 It is believed that the original manuscript consisted of about 370 folios, based on gaps in the text and the absence of key illustrations.
 The bulk of the missing material (or, about 30 folios) was perhaps lost when the book was stolen in the early 11th century.
 In 1621 the prominent Anglican clergyman James Ussher counted just 344 folios; presently another four or five are missing from the body of the text, after folios 177, 239, and 330.
 The missing bifolium 335-36 was found and restored in 1741.